One “common” question we receive (multiple times a week) is when to hit hybrids vs. when to hit irons.

 Many good players will put irons in their bags instead of hybrids when playing in excessively windy days.
 For example, wind blowing 30 mph to 40 mph or higher, might consider putting a four iron and five iron in the bag instead of 4 and five hybrid.
-If you carry three combinations, might find a three iron (if you have one) those days.
-Most good players will have both metals and hybrids (at least a few) – for example, a four combination and four iron (carrying only one, depending on conditions).
+If you carry three hybrids, might find a three iron (if you have one) those days.
+Most good players will have both irons and hybrids (at least a few) – for example, a four hybrid and four iron (carrying only one, depending on conditions).

 Scenario #4: Hitting below a Tree / Punch Type Shot